 Vice President of Student Affairs

-As the chief student affairs officer, the VPSA is responsible for stewarding a diverse and vibrant Student Affairs division, while also serving as a key member of Kenyon’s senior administrative team.
-The VPSA will provide executive leadership to athletics, fitness, and recreation; Greek life; health and counseling; housing and residential life; student rights and responsibilities; diversity, equity, inclusion, and anti-racism on campus; student engagement activities; and campus safety.
-The VPSA will foster the ongoing development of an increasingly diverse residential community, wherein students are encouraged to be responsible citizen leaders, facilitators, and active participants in campus life.
-At present, there are five direct reports to the VPSA and 123 full- and part-time staff in the Student Affairs division.
-The VPSA also oversees an operational budget of $10.9 million.
+The VPSA is responsible for stewarding a diverse and vibrant Division of Student Affairs while also serving as a key member of Grand Valley’s senior administrative team.
+The VPSA will provide leadership and advocacy for student life and campus events; student conduct and conflict resolution; recreation and wellness; health, counseling, and drug and alcohol services; housing and residential life; and childcare and support services.
+The VPSA will foster the ongoing development of an increasingly diverse community, wherein students are encouraged to be responsible citizen leaders, facilitators, and active participants in campus life.
+The VPSA will oversee a division of 87 full- and 36 part-time staff in the Student Affairs division and an operational budget of $6 million.

 More search results